 - The vegetations of Libman-Sacks endocarditis are sterile but secondary infective endocarditis can occur.

 - There may or may not be typical features of SLE with the characteristic butterfly rash, fever and arthritis or features of APS, including recurrent miscarriage.

 - Physical signs reflect the pathology and can be found in the various articles on mitral valve disease or aortic valve disease, infective endocarditis and, if the valve disease is severe, congestive heart failure.

 - There may also be left ventricular hypertrophy, causing displacement of the apex beat.

-- Echocardiography should be employed, although not all lesions will be detected.
+- Echocardiography: not all lesions will be detected.
 Results with transoesophageal echo are superior but it is an invasive procedure.

 - Blood culture is important to exclude infective endocarditis (IE), which may coexist.